weihaolun/MechaCar_Statistical_Analysis/README.md

 <img width="774" alt="t-test for lot2" src="https://user-images.githubusercontent.com/84211948/134499149-5df33c66-83f6-431c-8d4d-d9f7f879c799.png">

 The p-value from this t-test is 0.6072, which is greater than our assumed significance level of 0.05.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.
-We should sate that the PSI for manufacturing lot 2 is statistically similar to the population mean of 1,500 pounds per square inch.
+We should state that the PSI for manufacturing lot 2 is statistically similar to the population mean of 1,500 pounds per square inch.

 **c.
 Manufacturing Lot 3**